This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 A leading mesothelioma expert, David Jablons, M.D., studied under distinguished mentor Dr. Sugarbaker of Sloan Kettering Memorial, a recognized leader in mesothelioma cancer treatment.
 Today, Dr. Jablons is a teacher, researcher, and surgeon at the University of California, San Francisco.

-Dr. Jablons earned his undergraduate degree in American literature and then his medical degree from Albany Medical College of Union University in New York.
-He completed a general surgical internship at Oak Knoll Naval Hospital in Oakland, California and a general surgical residency at Tufts University.
+Dr. Jablons earned his undergraduate degree in American literature.
+He then attended Albany Medical College of Union University in New York, earning his medical degree.
+Dr. Jablons completed a general surgical internship at Oak Knoll Naval Hospital in Oakland, California, and a general surgical residency at Tufts University.

 Philanthropy and Outreach

 Dr. Jablons is more than a dedicated surgeon, teacher, and researcher; he is also a philanthropist.
 After performing a lengthy and risky lung cancer surgery on patient Bonnie J. Addario, he started a foundation with her.
 Today, the Addario Foundation underwrites a significant amount of lung cancer research conducted in the U.S.